bcnmedtech/unsupervised_multiple_kernel_learning/License/Note.md

 GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with Patient line family tree viewer.
+You should have received a copy of the GNU General Public License along with the Unsupervised Multiple Kernel Learning package.
 If not, see <http://www.gnu.org/licenses/>.

 WRITTEN OFFER: Our source code is currently available on GitHub (https://github.com/bcnmedtech/unsupervised_multiple_kernel_learning).
 If you would like a copy of the third party GPL or LGPL source code contained in this product, you may find it on our Github project, otherwise pease contact bcnmedtech@upf.edu